datarhei/gosrt/README.md

 go build
 ```

-You should end up with the `gosrt` binary.
+You should end up with the `server` binary.

 Build the client: